inclusivenaming/website/content/faqs.md

 Everything in the conscious language initiative is *the exact opposite* of that.

 For example, "Primary" is both more precise and more accurate than "master" in projects that have made the switch.
+Some project choose to use "main" as an alternative for brevity.
+On the other side of this paradigm, projects have elected to use terminology pertaining to "secondary" for instances of the primary branch - for example, "indev", "clone", "staging", and others.

 The goal of this project is to use more precise words, in order to avoid unintended connotations that some common words and phrases have.
 Not